rails/tailwindcss-rails/README.md

 </details>

 If this doesn't succeed, it's likely that you've customized your Tailwind configuration and you'll need to do some work to make sure your application upgrades.
 Please read the [official upgrade guide](https://tailwindcss.com/docs/upgrade-guide)!

-### Plugins

-In Tailwind CLI v3, some Tailwind plugins were included by default in the CLI tool.
-However, in v4 these default plugins have been removed.

-In order to use any plugins with v4, either by declaring them in your (optional) config file or using the [`@plugin` directive](https://tailwindcss.com/docs/functions-and-directives#plugin-directive), it's necessary to install them using a local javascript package manager.

 ### Troubleshooting